Styyx1/Gamepad-Guide-by-ShadesOfDawn-and-me/README.md

 If you want to customize the HUD display from iEquip you can do so.
 The default hotkey for the activation key is K then select the appropriate option from the menu that comes up.
 From there, it is a matter of experimentation and moving elements around.
 While this is entirely up to personal taste, we have included a configuration file for this as well in the pinned comments of the Gamepad Support channel in Althro’s Animonculory.
 Simply install it as a new mod and activate it.
 Then load the preset from within the HUD Editor of iEquip.

+Extra step if your mod list contains a mod called Engarde.

+To make Engarde's dodge feature work with gamepads we need a program that mimics the WASD keys when using the left stick it can be done via Steam controller settings but i personally use [Antimicro](https://antimicro.en.softonic.com/) and the explaination of this guide will refer to antimicro as the used program. to make it work all you have to do is download the program from the link above, install it and run it while playing the mod list. the setup needs to be done like [this](https://imgur.com/ngnq45z)

 Part 4: An Example Set Up